suoglu/Simple-SPI/README.md

 * SPI slave module
 * Supports both clock polarities (CPOL) and phases (CPHA).
 * Supports 8, 16, 24 and 32 bit transactions.

+**`MISO_switch`**

+* Can be used to route correct MISO signal coming from slaves to MISO input of master when three-state logic is not available.

 **`clockDiv16`**